samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 A *Hag Eye* has 3 charges.
 While wearing or holding this item, you can expend 1 charge to cast [Darkvision](/spells/2619082-darkvision) (targeting yourself only) or [See Invisibility](/spells/2619011-see-invisibility).
 The *Hag Eye* regains all expended charges daily at dawn.

-***Coven Sensor.*** The *Hag Eye* is usually entrusted to a hag’s minion for safekeeping and transport.
+***Coven Sensor.*** The *Hag Eye* is usually entrusted to a hag's minion for safekeeping and transport.
 As a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action, a hag who belongs to the coven that created the *Hag Eye* can see what the *Hag Eye* sees if the hag and the *Hag Eye* are on the same plane of existence.
 This effect lasts as long as the hag maintains [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration).
 Multiple hags in the coven can see through the *Hag Eye* simultaneously.

 ***Creating a Hag Eye.*** Only a hag coven can craft this item, which is made from a real eye coated in varnish and often fitted to a pendant or another wearable item.
 A hag coven can have only one *Hag Eye* at a time, and creating a new one requires all three members of the coven to perform a special rite.
-This rite takes 1 hour, and the hags can’t perform it if one or more of them has the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition.
+This rite takes 1 hour, and the hags can't perform it if one or more of them has the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition.
 If the hags take any other actions during this rite, the rite fails and ends.

 ### [Hammer of Thunderbolts](/magic-items/9228714-hammer-of-thunderbolts)